Please wait while the search results are loading...

 Some airports are sporting a wide range of new amenities, including walking paths, yoga rooms, private sleeping areas, medical clinics and improved food venues.
 The highest-rated airports, according to Skytrax, are Singapore Changi, Seoul Incheon and Munich Airport.
 Singapore Changi offers passengers five different gardens, a 3D electronics zone and the world’s tallest indoor slide at 12 meters (four stories) and the world’s highest artificial waterfall, all combined in the $1.2 billion Jewel Changi complex.
 Seoul Incheon has a 330-yard golf driving range.
 Munich Airport offers a recreation area, a luxury Thai restaurant with life-sized elephant statues and a five-star hotel with a tree-lined bar.

 New high-tech gadgets and systems are rapidly bringing airports of the future into being, particularly in Europe and Asia.
 For example, at London’s Gatwick Airport, beacons placed throughout the terminal identify passengers’ smartphones and transmit GPS-based directions to assigned gates, including information about food and shopping venues along the way.
 San Francisco International Airport has 350 of the beacons installed in its Terminal 2.
-American Airlines is installing the beacons also at Dallas-Fort Worth International Airport.
+American Airlines installed the beacons at Dallas-Fort Worth International Airport.
 In a similar vein, Virgin Atlantic’s London lounge and Cathay Pacific’s San Francisco lounge have beacons that recognize members as they enter and offer information about available food and drinks.

 Even more futuristic is Dusseldorf’s airport park in Germany, where robots park cars and move them to designated spots when the drivers return.
-Vehicles are moved by the robots (which lift cars and trucks by the wheels) when drivers are not due back soon, to less convenient locations for storage, and then return them in time for pickup.
-SITA reports that the robots have increased garage capacity.
+Vehicles are moved by robots (which lift cars and trucks by the wheels) when drivers are not due back soon, to less convenient locations for storage, and then return them in time for pickup.
+SITA reports that robots have increased garage capacity.

 A Representative List of Organizations that Have Used our Research and Products: